orionjs/orioncms/docs/roles.md

 # Roles

 Orion uses ```nicolaslopezj:roles``` for roles.
-Basically this package let us define actions and later assign allow/deny rules for that action.
+Basically, this package lets us define actions and later assign allow/deny rules for that action.

 You can check the full documentation of ```nicolaslopezj:roles``` [here](http://github.com/nicolaslopezj/roles).

 ## Creating roles
-To create a new role
+To create a new role:
 ```js
 myRole = new Roles.Role('my-role');
 ```

 ## Role Allow/Deny Rules
-You can then set custom allow/deny rules for specific roles to allow/deny users with the role certain actions
+You can then set custom allow/deny rules for specific roles to allow/deny users with the role certain actions:

 ```js
 myRole.allow(action, rule);